LSEG-API-Samples/Example.DataLibrary.DotNet.MRNStoryConsumer/README.md

 ```

 Note that the sample codes were created to demonstrate the necessary step to concatenate, and decompress the MRN data fragments.
 The algorithm may not cover all scenarios that might happen while running the example app.
-You can run the project downloaded from [Github](https://github.com/Refinitiv-API-Samples/Example.RDP.RDPDotNetMRNStoryConsumer) with your TREP or ERT in Cloud account to see the result.
+You can run the project downloaded from [Github](https://github.com/Refinitiv-API-Samples/Example.RDP.RDPDotNetMRNStoryConsumer) with your RTDS or RTO account to see the result.
 You can modify the codes to use your data structure and add your algorithm to the codes.

 The first approach requires more steps and codes to concatenate and verify the fragments before decompressing the MRN Story data to JSON plain-text.
 This approach may be suitable for a developer who wants want to leverage the functionality of the Session or Delivery layer provided by the library.
-And they want to control the algorithm to handle the MRN data themself.
+And they want to control the algorithm to handle the MRN data themselves.
 Some peoples may wish to logs or keep the refresh and update message along with the status in their storage or database system.

-### Using RDP Content library to retreive MRN Story
+### Using RDP Content library to retrieve MRN Story

 We will talk about the second approach, which uses more shorter and easier codes.
 RDP.NET library provides a more easier way to retrieve particular content such as Price and MachineReadableNews or MRN data.
 To use the library for the content layer, we need to add the Nuget RDP.NET Content library to the project.
 You can use the following CLI to add the package as well.
 Note that the current version at the time we write this article still be a pre-release version 1.0.3-alpha.